 Steps to check temperature information in Linux:

-1. Open your preferred terminal application.
+1. Open your terminal.

-2. Install lm-sensors for your system.
+2. Install lm-sensors on your system.

 $ sudo pacman -S lm_sensors # Mint